EBZebra/docs/edge/source/guide/OndeviceConfig.md

 * To simplify PC-based set up of Config.xml files, please refer to the [Config Editor utility](../guide/ConfigEditor), a Windows utility new in EB 1.3 that edits and deploys Config.xml files from a single panel.

+* Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file.